stefanvogel65/Watson-Studio-Visu/README.md

 # Visualization in Watson Studio, Tutorial

-This is a simple intro into Watson Studio on IBM Cloud with a guide to get started with visualizing data with no code using Cognos Dashboard embedded.
+This is an introduction into Watson Studio on IBM Cloud with a step-by-step guide to get started with visualizing data with no code using Cognos Dashboard embedded.
+It is a condensed version of the more detailed instructions in this [tutorial](https://developer.ibm.com/tutorials/watson-studio-data-visualization-preparation-transformation/)

 ## Step 1: Login and create Watson Studio Service

+If you did not do so already, login to IBM Cloud and create a Watson Studio service.
 When ready, start Watson Studio:

 <img src="https://user-images.githubusercontent.com/35991100/114362811-0d82f880-9b78-11eb-9f64-3f84e3924bbc.png" alt="drawing" width="75%"/>